Joe Montemurro

-Joseph Adrian Montemurro (born 13 September 1969) is an Australian soccer coach and former player who is the head coach of Italian club Juventus Women.
+Joseph Adrian Montemurro (13 September 1969), nicknamed Pepe, is an Australian soccer coach and former player who has been the head coach of the Australian women's national team since June 2025.

-Montemurro played as a midfielder during his short playing career, mainly in Italy, before returning to Australia to play in the Victorian state leagues.
-He began coaching in youth football for various Victorian clubs, before his first managerial role with Sunshine George Cross, and then later, Coburg United.
-His first job abroad came in 2013, spending four months as the inaugural manager of Papua New Guinean side Port Moresby.
-From 2014 to 2017, he managed the women's sides of Melbourne Victory and Melbourne City, and then replaced Pedro Martínez Losa as manager of Arsenal, where he won the league title in his second season with the club.
-In 2021, Montemurro moved to Italy to join Juventus Women.
+Montemurro had played as a midfielder, mainly in Italy in the 1990s, before returning to Australia to play for Victorian State League teams.
+He began coaching in youth football for various Victorian clubs in 2002 and was promoted to men's teams by 2006.
+From 2014 to 2017, he managed the women's sides of Melbourne Victory and then Melbourne City.
+He replaced Pedro Martínez Losa in 2017 as manager of Arsenal womens, where he won the league title in his second season.
+In 2021, Montemurro moved to Italy to manage Juventus Women, and in 2024, he became coach of the French side, Olympique Lyonnais Féminin the first non-French coach in the club's history.
+He won league titles at all three European clubs.

 Playing career

 Montemurro spent his entire junior playing career at Brunswick Juventus and made his first senior appearance for the club in 1986 in the National Soccer League as a 16-year-old.
-He was also a member of the Victorian State Youth team between 1986–88 which won two national titles.
+He was also a member of the Victorian State Youth team between 1986–1988, which won two national titles.

-In 1987, he was offered a scholarship at the Australian Institute of Sport which he declined to remain at Brunswick Juventus.
-In 1988, he was spotted by Swiss club Neuchatel Xamax and offered the opportunity to remain in Europe.
-From there he passed onto Italian Serie C2 club Potenza before spending the bulk of his career at Opitergina, in the Italian non-professional Leagues.
+In 1987 he declined a scholarship at the Australian Institute of Sport, to remain at Brunswick Juventus.
+In 1988, he was spotted by Swiss club Neuchâtel Xamax youth team and accepted the opportunity to play in Europe in the following year.
+After two years back at Brunswick, he transferred to Italian Serie C2 club Potenza before spending five years at Opitergina (1992–1996), in the Italian non-professional Leagues.

-He returned to Australia in 1996 and resumed playing in the Victorian State leagues while embarking on his coaching education.
+Montemurro returned to Australia in 1996 and resumed playing in the Victorian State league teams while continuing his coaching education.
+He has UEFA A and UEFA Pro Licences, which he attained in Florence, Italy, alongside a Master of Sports Coaching from Queensland University.